ADVANCED MEDICINAL CHEMISTRY - 2022/3

 - through coursework, the ability to research and understand a specified target protein, evaluate an imaginary hit molecule (with reference to published target ligands) in terms of possible binding interactions, and propose analogues with improved efficacy along with literature-based routes to their synthesis

 - through written examination, all learning outcomes

 Thus, the summative assessment for this module consists of:

 - coursework incorporating a written research proposal and oral presentation to the class including the answering of questions

-The research proposal oral presentation takes place one week before the deadline for the written proposal to allow the students to act on (and therefore better internalise) immediate feedback.
-For the presentation, some feedback is given immediately in the form of questions and suggestions for improvement of the proposed research.
+The research proposal oral presentation takes place approximately one week before the deadline for the written proposal to allow the students to act on (and therefore better internalise) immediate feedback.
+Some feedback is given immediately in the form of verbal questions and suggestions for improvement of the proposed research.
 Formal written feedback is given later including marks, why they were awarded and what could be done to improve.
 Feedback to the written research proposal consists of annotations on the returned document and general comments on the mark sheet indicating why the given marks have been assigned and what could be done to improve.

 - • give students an advanced understanding of how drugs work and are designed/discovered and developed.

 - • provide students with the ability to critically evaluate published medicinal chemistry programmes and make suggestions for drug design.